 Note: I look back at this blog post and chide myself for being such a pollyanna; yet there is something about the Bridging mentality of calling white women as true allies into the circle that I still think holds value.
 Brave Sis does not want to serve as "cover" for bad behavior and virtue signalling; my hope is that in learning about women who don't look like society's "default," white women as well as white-adjacent women of color (look that up if you need help) will shift their thinking to a more pluralistic, honest, and humble stance when we talk about "feminism," "history," and even "'women'hood".

 Brave Sis's big idea is that Black, Brown, Asian, and White women can in some ways comes together in celebration, learning, and growth, building an Inclusive Sisterhood.

-The mission and ethos of the Brave Sis Project is well-being, learning, and celebration, using the stories and bravery of Black women and other Women of Color in American history as our point of departure.
+The founding drive of the Brave Sis Project was (and is) to build well-being, learning, and celebration, using the stories and bravery of Black women and other Women of Color in American history as our point of departure.

 So much has changed since I first started this project Christmas Day, 2019.

 Understatement of the decade.

 We are living in a time of reckoning, truth-telling, and new commitments around inequities of race and gender—finding new ways to live, learn, and celebrate life.

 Emotions are justifiably strong.
 White women's tears perpetuate racism in feminism, by taking the focus off the issue at hand, so we recommend the grieving and shock be handled in private.
 (A journal is a great place for that!)

 Black and Brown* women's honest anger, sorrow, or fed-up-ness are all justified—but isn't it also true that there is nothing more beautiful than rest, play, care, and joy?
 Don't my fellow Black and Brown sxsters also deserve to be part of a narrative that is about what's good and what's even great?